Vought OS2U Kingfisher: Operational history

 launches (left) while recovers (right) Vought OS2U Kingfishers in 1944.

-The first 54 Kingfishers were delivered to the U.S. Navy beginning in August 1940, and 6 had been assigned to the Pearl Harbor–based Battle Force before the end of the same year.
+The first 54 Kingfishers were delivered to the USN beginning in August 1940, and six had been assigned to the Pearl Harbor–based Battle Force before the end of the same year.
 Many of the following 158 OS2U-2s were attached to flight training at Naval Air Station Pensacola, Florida, but 53 were assigned to equip the newly established Inshore Patrol Squadrons, based at Naval Air Station Jacksonville, Florida.
 In 1942, nine more Inshore Patrol Squadrons were established, all exclusively equipped with OS2N-1s built by the Naval Aircraft Factory.